Quantitative/Categorical Data Identify each of the following as q... | Channels for Pearson+

 Categorical Data

 Categorical data represents characteristics or qualities that can be divided into distinct groups or categories.
-Unlike quantitative data, it does not involve numerical values but rather labels or names that describe attributes.
-Examples include gender, blood type, or types of diseases, where the data can be classified but not measured numerically.
+This type of data is often non-numeric and can include labels or names, such as colors, types, or classifications.
+Categorical data can be further divided into nominal (no inherent order) and ordinal (with a meaningful order) categories.

 Recommended video: